 A Scout’s diet for backpacking should be nutritionally balanced with about 50% carbohydrates, 25% protein, and 25% fats.

 Carbohydrates are almost pure energy.
-They come from foods like grains, fruits, nuts and candy.
-The sugar in candy provides a very quick burst of energy, but is short lived.
+They come from foods like grains, fruits, nuts, and candy.
+The sugar in candy provides a very quick burst of energy but is short lived.
 Grains, such as oatmeal or other cereals are longer lasting.
-Experienced outdoorsmen eat their lunch “from breakfast to dinner” to insure a continuous supply of ready energy.
+Experienced outdoorsmen eat their lunch “from breakfast to dinner” to ensure a continuous supply of ready energy.

 Fluids are really important.
 Dehydration among backpackers is common and leads to all kinds of problems.
-During heavy exertion you should try and drink about one liter of water every hour or so.
+During heavy exertion, you should try and drink about one liter of water every hour or so.
 Always remember . . . “clear and copious.”
 Soft drinks have no place on the trail, except Diet A&W root beer floats after the hike.
+As an alternative to boiling all your water consider taking a portable water purification system.

 Here some of my favorite backpacking foods plus a few things that have been suggested by friends.